Liberal Arts and Critical Issues (GEED 490) is a required part the of General Education program taken during the senior year.

 - engages seniors and faculty in meaningful conversation, and connects to life after college

-The Spring 2014 topic is the State of the Union.
-Monday lectures are open to the campus and a schedule will be posted soon.
-This course also had a resource website with links to many websites, articles and books on State of the Union.
+The Fall 2014 topic is Islam and the West.
+Monday lectures are open to the campus and a schedule will be posted in the fall.
+This course has a resource website with links to many websites, articles and books on Islam and the West.

 Fall 2013 State of the World